marcofromsicily/blog/_posts/2017-10-08-unical-essentials.md

 ### Transports

-* [Castiglione CS Unical](http://www.trenitalia.com/) - Bus station in the nearby of Università della Calabria, connection to the Italian railway network, including trains to Cosenza, Lamezia Terme Airport and Rome Termini.
+* [Castiglione CS Unical](http://www.trenitalia.com/) - Bus station in the nearby of Università della Calabria, connection to the Italian railway network, including trains to Cosenza, Lamezia Terme Airport and Rome Termini

 ### Communities